TanyaChauhan15/Decision_Verse/README.md

 1. The user describes a decision scenario.
 2. The system extracts the available options and user priorities.
-3. Specialized AI agents independently analyze different aspects of the decision.
+3. Specialized AI agents analyze different aspects of the decision.
 4. Dynamic weights are assigned according to the user's priorities.
 5. Agent scores are combined using a weighted scoring engine.
 6. Financial outcomes are projected over five years.